alexanderpeal/alexanderpeal/README.md

-Hey - I'm Alex, a student at Virginia Tech.
+Hey - I'm Alex, a student at Virginia Tech and aspiring engineer.

 I helped build Projexity, a platform for project-based learning in an AI-powered web IDE.
 Try it here: https://projexity.dev/